JaydenTeoh/ML-Research-Notes/README.md

 ## Who am I and why am I doing this?

-I am a university student involved in AI research.
-I plan to keep myself up-to-speed with the ML landscape by reading up on at least one paper every week.
+Hi, I am a university student involved in AI research.
+I plan to keep myself up-to-speed with the ML landscape by reading up on at least one paper every week. \
-As I am still an undergraduate, do expect my notes to be easy-to-digest and I'll make sure to cover as much theory as well as technical aspects of papers.
+Do expect my notes to be easy-to-digest and I'll make sure to cover as much theory as well as technical aspects of papers.
 One day, I hope to have my own research paper be included in this repository!

 ## My Interests